DanielBL01/price-discovery/README.md

 # Price Discovery Personal Project

 ## Learning how to build a complex personal project
 - Deploy frequently and push to version control.
+The more you develop locally, the more complexities you bring when it comes time to deploy.
+Much better to struggle in increments when facing deployment challenges

 ## What is Price Discovery?